wp-plugins/formatting-correcter/readme.txt

 == Changelog ==

+= 1.0.3 =
+* NEW : Three dots may be change into ellipses
+* NEW : A force analysis of all articles are available
+* NEW : Space may be removed from inside HTML tag

 = 1.0.2 =
 * NEW : improve the leading space removal
 * NEW : you may delete the DIV tag in the text of posts